RickIsGone/tungsten/README.md

-# Tungsten
+# Tungsten programming language

+## Introduction
-Tungsten is a statically typed compiled language inspired by C++ and Java
+*Tungsten* is a statically-typed multi-paradigm compiled language made with the LLVM framework and inspired by C++ and Java

 ## Example